 The water is calm and great for beginners or someone just looking to take it easy.

-Pirate Coast Paddle offers a night-time paddle experience called SUP Glow with LED lit boards that’s sure to be a memorable experience.
+Pirate Coast Paddle offers a night-time paddle experience called SUP Glow with LED lit boards that’s sure to be a memorable experience for one of the best paddle board vacations in California.

 Stand Up Paddle Board San Diego